caroline-fernandes/Reversi-Game-with-Computer-Opponent/README.md

 *This started as an assigment, we were given some starter code.

 Other Contributors: Donald House, Michael Ringham, Anantha Natarajan.
+(They were all instructors/TAs for the class I was given the assignment in.)

 I created the computersTurn() function that was the decision making part of the code for blue's turn.
 I also created the option for the user to